akshayjshah/blog/posts/building-a-blog.md

 While I haven't tweaked Bootstrap's default styling much, I *had* to do something about the fonts.
-I like Helvetica, especially on visually intense marketing sites---but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks of text downright hostile.
+I like Helvetica, especially on visually intense marketing sites --- but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks of text downright hostile.
 After a few hours poking through [Google Web Fonts][webfonts] and testing different styles, I settled on [Omnibus Type's][omnibus] [Rosario][rosario].
 To my eye, it